albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 **YES**

 Our application manages the offices ThoughtWorks has around the world.
-Let's create a custom metrics that measures the number of offices ThoughtWorks currently has.
+Let's create a custom metric that measures the number of offices ThoughtWorks currently has.

 We would like to add a new metrics, with the name `app.office.count`, which returns the number of offices in the database.